-Things changed both internally and externally.
+Things changed internally and externally.
 Internally, she gained access to areas of emotional life that were previously alien.
-Externally, she could better meet her needs when she allowed herself to recognize and acknowledge them.
-The psychological themes underlying her panic played out in the therapy relationship too.
-She reflexively warded of feelings of anger and irritation toward her doctor and the therapy, and her doctor helped her to recognize this.
+Externally, she could better meet her needs when she allowed herself to recognize and express them.
+The psychological themes underlying her panic also played out in the therapy relationship.
+She reflexively warded of feelings of anger and irritation toward her doctor and the therapy, and her doctor helped her recognize this.
 So there was a reverberation or interplay between the relationship patterns with her husband and the relationship patterns that emerged in the therapy relationship.
-That is what we mean by the term “transference.”
+That is what we mean by the term transference.

 DC: Interesting.
 Any final thoughts?